JTSDK/jtsdk-tools/src/docs/windows/Install-PostgreSQL.md

 ```

 This concludes the [PostgreSQL Installation](Install-PostgreSQL.md).
 Additional
-database information, tests, and additional code snippet information will be
+database information, tests, and code snippet information will be
 posted at <JTSDK@Groups.io>.

 ## Next Step